Understanding acceleration, braking and cornering in MyGeotab

 We recommend fleet managers monitor the readings and adjust sensitivity based on their real-world experience.

-Analyse driver behavior
+Analyse driver behaviour

-The data collected through proper implementation of your ABC rules will provide insights into your drivers’ behavior.
+The data collected through proper implementation of your ABC rules will provide insights into your drivers’ behaviour.
 If you have a safe driver who gives themselves the proper distance to brake, slows down to turn and takes their time during acceleration, you will see this reflected in your driver safety scorecard.

 To learn more, visit the Fleet Success Center on the Geotab Community.